Am I You? Getting to the Heart of Your Characters, June 7-11th, 6-8pm EST at SALT Institute of Documentary Studies at MECA.

 The Wilderness Within: An outdoor guide for the past eleven years, I believe in the power of wilderness experiences to release the potential of the human spirit.
 I offer one-day and overnight sea kayaking, backpacking, or hiking expeditions aimed at pushing the limits of our bodies to help us be brave within.
 Each experience is crafted to include a balance of learning technical skills, exploring the outdoors, and writing time.
 You will leave with a journal full of new writing and a deeper connection to yourself, your peers, and the natural world.
 Custom expeditions (rock climbing, ice climbing, winter camping, whitewater rafting or canoeing, and international travel) are subject to the availability of additional guide team members, but may be available upon request.

-It would be a joy to be part of your creative journey.
-For more information and to receive a quote, please email email@example.com.
+It would be a joy to be part of your creative journey!
+For more information and to receive a quote, please get in touch.

 Teaching Experience: I earned my M.F.A. in creative writing from Stonecoast at the University of Southern Maine in 2017.
-An educator for twelve years, currently I teach creative writing to youth at The Telling Room, where I am a Lead Teaching Artist, and lead workshops for adults through Maine Writers and Publishers Alliance‘s Community Word Program, and independently online and in the Portland, Maine community.
+An educator for twelve years, currently I teach creative writing to youth at The Telling Room, where I am a Lead Teaching Artist, and lead workshops for adults through the SALT Institute for Documentary Studies at MECA, Maine Writers and Publishers Alliance‘s Community Word Program, and independently online and in the Portland, Maine community.